-- Uncertainty tends to cause folks to dig in to their core beliefs.
+- Uncertainty tends to cause folks to dig into their core beliefs.
 (Makes sense, right?
 They/we need some sort of touchstone in trying times.)

 - A life of adverse events tends to create folks with polarized attitudes.

 I’d noticed the latter point myself when comparing folks I worked construction with in Texas with similar folks in San Francisco Bay Area.
-Men with a very similar embattled stance and class background would adamantly advance precisely opposite politics but for identical reason.
+Men with a very similar embattled stance and class background would adamantly advance precisely opposite politics but for identical reasons.
 The espoused views were generally shared with, but more extreme than, the prevalent local worldview.

 3 Data Point: Disease and Authoritarian Leaders

 The feeling of being under threat pushes the public toward authoritarian leaders even if the threat is unrelated to…